-As a general rule, the use of larger individual pieces of hardwood or tile will make a room appear larger.
+As a general rule, the use of larger individual pieces of hardwood or Ottawa tiles will make a room appear larger.
 This was previously less common in the past because the materials available were more limited to smaller squares of tile or thinner planks of wood.
 This effect is caused by the lack of interruptions in the surface of your floors, conveying a sense of a larger space.
 A special consideration for the tile you’ll be adding to the floor is to ensure the grout lines are more separated, and of the same colour as the tile to ensure a less fussy and lighter look for your floors.

 While much is said about lighter colour palettes being the general rule for making a room seem larger, it is not always the case.
 You cannot rely on simply making your floors lighter lending to a larger space.
 When planning your interiors it is important to properly pick an appropriate colour scheme.
 For example, a lot of contrast between a light floor and dark furniture/walls will draw the eye immediately to the furniture’s size relative to the flooring that it contrasts with.
 For this reason uniform neutral colours lend themselves well to tricking the eye into thinking the space is larger than it actually is.
 In the end every room is unique and especially colour; each room is unique in that generalized rules might not exactly work for the space you are renovating.